 Advanced driver training – organisations such as the Institute of Advanced Motorists provide training at a similar level to the police.
 This doesn’t mean high-speed driving, though.
 IAM training uses a system of vehicle control which has been developed over decades and is used by many police forces around the world, including New Zealand and the UK (where it originated).
 The focus isn’t just on driving safely, but also smoothly and economically.

-Specialist training – drivers that need to be able to carry dangerous goods or drive a tracked vehicle, for example, will need special endorsements on their licence.
+Specialist training – drivers that need to be able to carry dangerous goods, drive a tracked vehicle or operate a truck loader crane, for example, will need special endorsements on their licence.
 Other businesses may have different hazards when driving, for example if off-road driving is a large feature of the company’s operation (e.g. in forestry or farming).
 Providers exist to help here.